Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

-In a realistic situation, quasi 1D systems such as QPCs are implemented on a high-mobility 2DES.
-At $V_\mathrm{sd}=0$, the electrons in the 2DES regions move in random directions at the Fermi velocity.
-When $V_\mathrm{sd}$ is applied, the electrons in the 2DES immediately move in the direction of the applied electric field, and if $U_0 > E_F$ ($G=0$ case), the electrons on the source side encounter the potential barrier under the gate electrodes.
-In contrast, the electrons on the drain side are swept instantly from the drain.
-This case is similar to a capacitor charged by the applied voltage, and a homogeneous electric field is formed in between the two electrodes.
-The source side is filled with electrons up to the chemical potential of the source, whereas the drain side is empty down to that of the drain, and eventually the potential differs $V_\mathrm{sd}$.
-Then, as the 1D channel opens, the lateral quantization at the QPC permits electrons that reach the quantized levels to transmit through the QPC.
-Perhaps this situation is similar to an hourglass, or a dam: the entrance of a QPC is congested by electrons and then electrons enter the QPC one by one as soon as possible.
-In this model, our proposed assumption is satisfied effectively, because the number of electrons passing through a QPC is always small compared with the number of electrons in $|k_x| < k_F$ at the source side.
-Therefore, the voltage (the chemical potential) at each side is maintained at a constant level during the process, because the renormalized chemical potential is negligible.
-In such a case, the 2DES regions attached to the QPC are regarded as reservoirs.
-This further supports the experimental fact that the sample geometry and quality can be negligible (if the QPC length is smaller than the mean free path) in the conductance value; wherever a QPC is located, only that part influences the conductance.
-For this to occur, the conductance in the 2DES regions, $G_\mathrm{2DES}$, should be much greater than the conductance in the QPC region, $G_\mathrm{QPC}$, as $G_\mathrm{QPC} \ll G_\mathrm{2DES}$.
-Therefore, good quantization is guaranteed for small quantized channel numbers.
+In this model, our proposed assumption is effectively satisfied, because the number of electrons passing through a QPC is always small compared to the number of electrons in $k_x < |k_F|$ at the source side.
+Therefore, the voltage (the chemical potential) on each side is maintained at a constant level during the process, because the renormalized chemical potential is negligible.
+In such a case, the 2DES regions attached to the QPC are considered as reservoirs.
+This further supports the experimental fact that the sample geometry and quality can be negligible (if the QPC length is smaller than the mean free path) in the conductance value; wherever a QPC is located, only that part affects the conductance.
+For this to occur, the conductance in the 2DES regions, $G_\mathrm{2DES}$, should be much larger than the conductance in the QPC region, $G_\mathrm{QPC}$, as $G_\mathrm{QPC} \ll G_\mathrm{2DES}$.
+Therefore, good quantization is guaranteed for small numbers of quantized channels.
 It should be noted that the assumption of a homogeneous electric field locally violates the charge neutrality condition guaranteed by Landau's Fermi liquid theory, as the typical Thomas-Fermi screening length of the 2DES in GaAs is approximately 5\,nm\cite{Datta}.
-Thus, perhaps we need to discuss electron-electron interactions on the source side of the 2DES; however, the quantized conductance is obtained in the free electron model.
+Hence, we may need to discuss electron-electron interactions on the source side of the 2DES; however, the quantized conductance is obtained in the free electron model.
 The possibility of electron-electron interactions will be discussed at the end of Sec.\,\ref{Sec_0.7anomaly}.